MiguelGarcaoSilva/msig/README.rst

 Usage
 -----

-Here are some examples of how to use MSig:
+Here is an example of how to use MSig:

 .. code-block:: python